Using the Ikea Pax system as storage in my craft studio is a case of “If You Build It, She Will Come!!

 Putting Together an Ikea Pax System

-Be sure you have enough headroom to build it on the ground and then stand it up.
+To start, be sure you have enough headroom to build it on the ground and then stand it up.
 For the 79 1/4″ high units that we built, you will need a minimum ceiling height of 80 3/4″.
 If you don’t, Ikea provides instructions for building it upright too.
 The front of each cabinet has adjustable feet in case your floor happens to be out of level.

 Insert a nail into the holder.
 Squeeze the sides then hammer away.
 Stop just short of the top of the plastic.
 That will give you room to pull it away before hammering the rest of the nail in.